 Since 2017 we have run an FTD UK Early Career Researcher prize, now sponsored by the Alzheimer’s Society.
 We have two categories – Clinical Science and Basic Science.
 From 2023 the Basic Science prize has been named in memory of Stuart Pickering-Brown, one of the founders of FTD UK.

 Any junior researcher who is earlier in their career than 5 years after completion of their PhD can enter the prize.
-Abstract submission opens in late Spring of each year with a closing date at the end of Summer.
-Winners must be available to present their work at the annual FTD UK meeting.
+Abstract submission is now closed for the 2023 meeting:

 Clinical Science (shared): Martina Bocchetta (UCL) – Thalamic nuclei in frontotemporal dementia: mediodorsal nucleus involvement is universal but pulvinar atrophy is unique to C9orf72